 Some of the steps you can take to maintain hygienic surroundings include throwing away trash to designated bins and never leaving trash overnight.
 Train your employees to follow the basic etiquettes such as avoiding food messes and organizing their desks.

 Carpets can hide an array of germs and bacteria so you might need carpet cleaning periodically.
-The common kitchen requires a thorough clean up on a weekly basis.
+The shared kitchen requires a thorough clean up every week.
 Do not forget the insides of the microwave while you are at it.

 While this is not one of the first things that come to mind when speaking about a clean workplace, a tidy workplace can also vastly contribute to everyone’s safety.